Employee Secrecy Pacts Don't End Whistleblower Threat

 According to senior counsel W. Stanfield (Stan) Johnson, “The procurement climate in 2012 will be marked by less business as program cuts and terminations grow.
 The contracts you get will be riskier.
 Firm-fixed price contracts will increase, while cost reimbursement contracts will decline.”

-Additional Crowell & Moring attorneys cited in the article included Government Contracts Group chair Angela B. Styles, partners K. Chris Haile and J. Katherine Kunz, and counsel Robert J. Wagman.
+Additional Crowell & Moring attorneys cited in the article included Government Contracts Group chair Angela B. Styles, partners J. Chris Haile and J. Catherine Kunz, and counsel Robert J. Wagman.

 Government Contractors Should Prepare For More Terminations, Attorney Tells BNA